facebook

 The downsides of a daybed

 You also need to be careful about the daybed mattress, as the weight of a box spring will be too much for most daybeds (most daybeds are designed with slats like a platform bed).
-If you need to replace the mattress your daybed came with, it's best to check with the manufacturer to see what type of mattress you should choose — in most cases, it'll be a spring mattress or sometimes a memory foam mattress.
+If you need to replace the mattress your daybed came with, it's best to check with the manufacturer to see what type of mattress you should choose and the recommended mattress size — in most cases, it'll be a spring mattress or sometimes a memory foam mattress.

 Daybed Styling Tips